Farmer and Rancher Mental Health (FARMh) Initiative

 Project team

-Our researcher team is made up of farmers/ranchers, nurses, nurse practitioners, an online therapy business owner, a social worker, a psychotherapist, a rural massage therapist/acupuncturist, a rural physician and executive leader, a rural suicide interventionist, a biostatistician, and undergraduate student research assistants.
+Our researcher team is made up of farmers/ranchers, nurses, nurse practitioners, social workers, a rural massage therapist/acupuncturist, a rural physician, a rural suicide interventionist, a biostatistician, industry partners and undergraduate student research assistants.
 Everyone on the team has a rural or farming background.

 Read more about the FARMh project team.